 Google+’s purchase of the popular Snapseed photo editing application herald’s a concerted effort to compete for head-on with its social networking rival, Facebook.
 At stake are the millions of social networkers who are utilizing Apple’s mobile devices to access its popular free photo editing app, Instagram.
 Google’s acquisition of Snapseed, which can be purchased for less than 5 dollars, signals their desire to capture a greater share of mobile device-toting owners who are integrating photo editing capabilities into their social networking experience.

-Photographers are increasingly employing their mobile devices as cameras and on-line photo editing apps are growing in popularity.
-Up until now, Instagram has enjoyed the lion’s share of mobile app photographers by offering the award winning photo editing software for free on Apple’s mobile devices.
+Photographers are increasingly employing their mobile devices as cameras and online photo editing apps are growing in popularity.
+Up until now, Instagram has enjoyed the lion’s share of mobile app photographers by offering award-winning photo editing software for free on Apple’s mobile devices.
 Google+ has some catching up to with Instagram’s current 100 million users.